Crucial Winter Hiking Gear: Microspikes

 The word MICROspikes® is actually registered trademark of Kahtoola, Inc. — so, in a legal sense, it should apply to their products only.
 This is why Hillsound® call their version “trail crampons”.

 Most people seem to use the word “microspikes” as a generic expression that means, “any kind of user-friendly toothed traction that falls below full mountaineering crampons.”
 For this post, I’m using it in that sense, too.
+But this use is reductive.
+It simplifies the differences between traction devices to the point where safety may be a concern.

-Winter Hiking Traction
+Winter Hiking Traction Options

 For winter traction, mountain hikers need tough, aggressive options.
 In order of effectiveness, here are the broad categories you need to consider.